 Feel free to drop me a line in confidence if you would like to explore how I can help.
 Please mention that your enquiry is regards a “grief ceremony”.

 Please note, that I am not offering this support to win new short- or longer-term clients.
 I am offering it as a temporary bridge towards the next choices you may want to make.
-At present I am not taking on new longer-term client work.

 4. In summary